LearnE-Commerce

 customer Segment88%

-10M+ monthly active customers in 30+ cities — largest online grocery in India
+10M+ monthly active urban households across 30+ cities at a ~₹850 AOV — India's largest inventory-led online grocery base

 value Proposition82%